ai-how/Nitin-Panwar.github.io/_posts/2016-5-21-Model building steps.md

 - Easy to learn

 Needless to say.
-It still has few drawbacks too:
+It still has few drawbacks too
 - It is interpreted language rather than compiled language - hence might take up more CPU time.